Daniel-M-Kelly/Udacity-MLND-Project/MLND_Capstone_Report.md

 I propose that one way to reduce the amount of time and the expense of choosing the correct cost code for an cost is to implement a predictive model that will use the data that is present on a purchase order (The vendor name, product description, cost, etc.) to predict what the associated cost code should be for each item on a purchase order.

-Using this prediction, I could present the end-user with a top 5 suggestions for the cost code that a purchases order item should belong to, therefore, reducing the amount of they need to spend looking for the correct code and increasing the accuracy of their cost coding.

 ### Metrics
 In this section, you will need to clearly define the metrics or calculations you will use to measure performance of a model or result in your project.
 These calculations and metrics should be justified based on the characteristics of the problem and problem domain.
 Questions to ask yourself when writing this section:
 - _Are the metrics you’ve chosen to measure the performance of your models clearly discussed and defined?_